Insiders Guide to Truffles in Italy- By Simona Piccinelli, Italy Specialist

 At a restaurant, always ask to see the truffles before they slice them on the food and check them as described above.
 If the price is per gram, ask to check the weight.
 An average portion is usually 10 grams and costs about 40 euros.

-Fresh truffles have to be eaten as soon as possible, especially white ones.
-You can store them for a limited length of time, wrapping them individually in a humid cloth, putting them in a glass jar with airtight closure, at 3-6°C (37.4/42.8 F), like the fridge.
-If you change the cloth every day, you can keep white truffles for about a week and black ones for about 2 weeks.
+Fresh truffles, especially white ones, must be eaten as soon as possible.
+You can store them for a limited time, wrapping them individually in a humid cloth or putting them in a glass jar with airtight closure at 3-6°C (37.4/42.8 F), like the fridge.
+If you change the cloth daily, you can keep white truffles for about a week and black ones for about two weeks.

 Generally speaking, the white truffles found in November and December usually last longer than those at the beginning of the season (September and October).